contexts: rigorous. relevant. readable. rad.

 feature articles (3,000 words maximum)

-All Contexts features start as “pitches.”
-If we like your pitch, we’ll greenlight it for development into a full, 3,000-word feature.
-Feature pitches are now submitted online, through ScholarOne, at https://mc.manuscriptcentral.com/contexts.
+All Contexts features start as a “pitch.”
+If we like it, we’ll greenlight your pitch, inviting you to develop it into a full, 3,000-word feature essay.
+All pitches are now submitted online through ScholarOne.
+If you want to send us an idea for a feature, please follow this link: https://mc.manuscriptcentral.com/contexts.

-Feature pitches should be no more than two pages long and include:
+Feature pitches should be no more than two pages long, and they must include all of the following:

-1. A 50-word summary of the main argument.
+- A 50-word summary of your main argument (*not* an abstract).
 Tell us the big picture story, the data you employ, and your impactful takeaway.

-3. Five recommended resources (*not* a bibliography) to help the interested, non-academic reader round out their knowledge of the topic.
+- Five recommended resources (*not* a bibliography) to help interested, non-academic readers learn more about your topic.

-The editorial team will review your pitch, typically within 2 weeks.
-If we are interested, we will send you a “greenlight” memo, inviting you to submit a full manuscript.
-This will occasionally include notes on the directions we think would be most exciting or help your article to fit in with the rest of the content we are developing.
-You will return your submission via ScholarOne.
+The editorial team will review your pitch.
+If we like it, we will send you a “greenlight” memo, inviting you to submit a full manuscript, usually within 30 days.
+This will occasionally include notes on the directions we think would be most exciting or help your article to fit with the rest of the content we are developing.
+All these interactions, including the submission of your full essay, will happen on ScholarOne.

-Upon publication, you will receive both a PDF of your article and a hard copy of the full issue.
-And, of course, you will receive almost embarrassing adulation from the sociology community (not that you don’t already).
+Upon publication, you will receive a PDF of your article, and we will work to publicize your piece.
+And, of course, you will receive an almost embarrassing amount of adulation from the sociology community (not that you don’t already)!

 Our aim is to complete the external review process and issue a decision within three months of full manuscript submission.
 Accepted manuscripts will be edited, polished, and published within one year (usually much less), depending on the number and type of manuscripts in progress.